aws-amplify/amplify-js/CONTRIBUTING.md

 **Debugging problems with the `setup-dev:react-native` script**

-- If the WML command does not do anything after adding the links, watch it's src file using watchman. run the below from the root of this repository:
+- If the WML command does not do anything after adding the links, watch it's src file using watchman.
+Run the below from the root of this repository:

   ```
   watchman watch node_modules/wml/src